 - Air abrasion and sandblasting

 One or more of these are used in the majority of routine and urgent dental procedures, making it difficult for dentists to carry out their jobs safely.
 They are required to wear special PPE (personal protective equipment) which is proving very expensive.
-In fact, the cost of PPE for an AGP is estimated to have increased from £1.60 per patient pre-lockdown to £38.60 at present.
 This has sparked some discussion on whether dentists should start applying a ‘COVID PPE levy' to help cover their costs.

 Many dentists have been simply unable to get hold of the PPE needed to perform AGPs.
 This dentist's diary of the first week after re-opening gives an honest account of the struggles practices all over the country are now facing.
 They managed to treat only 26 patients, compared to 600 in a typical pre-lockdown week.
-Worryingly, the limitations on the treatments they can perform in the clinic has meant the dentist had to resort to extracting some teeth which, under normal circumstances, could have been saved with a filling or endodontic treatment.
+Worryingly, the limitations on the treatments they can perform in the clinic have meant the dentist had to resort to extracting some teeth which, under normal circumstances, could have been saved with a filling or endodontic treatment.

 It's not only in the treatment room that there are drastic changes.
 A steady flow of patients in and out of the clinic presents numerous opportunities for the virus to spread, so practices will be limiting the number of patients they see and implementing safe distancing measures, as well as ensuring that surfaces are regularly sanitized.